Rutk39/Project2--CS6212/README.md

 # Project2--CS6212
+RUtkumar Patel  GWID:- G23461898
 The code is in python.
-I have selected random input numbers.